jameshughes89/cs102/src/site/assignments/maze-solver-too/maze-solver-too.rst

 Part 4 --- Complete ``AStarMazeSolver``
 =======================================

 `Read up on the A* algorithm <https://en.wikipedia.org/wiki/A*_search_algorithm>`_.
-The linked article is great, and I am sure there are many YouTube videos on the subject.
+The linked article is great, and there are likely  many YouTube videos on the subject.

 One of the key parts of A* is the estimated cost function